-If hunger strikes when taking this drive, stop at the Latchstring Restaurant, located in the southern half of the route, which gets great reviews from diners.
+If hunger strikes along this scenic drive, stop at the Latchstring Restaurant, located in the southern half of the route, which gets excellent reviews from diners.

 2. Stop to See the Waterfalls

-Access to Spearfish Falls requires a little bit of a hike, but the 1.5-mile (round trip) trail is short and relatively easy.
+Access to Spearfish Falls requires a short hike, but the 1.5-mile (round trip) trail is short and relatively easy.
 Keep in mind that access may be closed off when there is snow.

 Where to stay in Spearfish Canyon: Rim Rock Lodge is located in the upper (northern) section of the Spearfish Canyon Scenic Byway.
-In the southern section, stay at the Spearfish Canyon Lodge.
-Both get great ratings on Google.
+In the southern area, stay the night at the Spearfish Canyon Lodge.
+Both get excellent ratings on Google.

 What to See in Deadwood, SD

-Deadwood, SD is filled with some of the greatest histories of the Old West.
-It’s aptly (and literally) named for the piles of dead wood that was found when the area was first discovered.
+Deadwood, SD, is filled with some of the most incredible histories of the Old West.
+It’s aptly (and literally) named for the piles of dead wood found when the area was first discovered.
 With a creek filled with gold, the miners decided to stay.